 We get a Diglett/Dugtrio transition that’s less boring than the last one, but still not entertaining.

 Cut to somewhere else in the park where Meowth, Arbok and Weezing are also on vacation….Wow, how convenient.
 I’d say they were taking a note from Ash and the others, but if they knew Ash and the others just let out their Pokemon in some open area and left for hours, you’d think they’d see this as a huge opportunity to steal Pikachu as well as the rest of their Pokemon.
 Hell, this park as a whole seems unmonitored by humans.
 Team Rocket may actually have a shot of stealing stuff here.

 Also, where are Lickitung and Victreebel?
 Do they get no vacation?

 Raichu and Pikachu plow through them and continue running when we get a Farfetch’d transition.
 They plow through a Hitmonlee and Hitmonchan who are training before we get a Chansey transition.

 Cut to Charizard who is napping.
 Raichu and Pikachu run over its tail, which causes it to chase after the two.
 When they start taking the lead, Charizard starts treating it like a race.
-When it runs out in front, it cheers and flaps its wings, which causes Raichu and Pikachu to be knocked off the cliff.
+Charizard runs out in front, cheers and flaps his wings, which causes Raichu and Pikachu to be knocked off the cliff.
 They fall into the belly of a Snorlax and land on the ground, only to have Snorlax roll over and crush them.
-They get out, but quickly fall over as they’re too exhausted to go on.
+They get out, but quickly fall over, too exhausted to go on.

 However, Charizard’s hopped up and starts causing chaos.
 He flies a few inches above the group to pick on them, but doesn’t watch where he’s going and crashes into some of the nearby play…things and gets his head stuck in a pipe.